atahami3/Lexer/README.md

 ### How to run this program

-Run these commands in terminal to get started on Linux
+Run these commands in terminal to get started on Linux:

 ```
 sudo apt-get install flex